Summer: Contemporary Photography Practice

 This course is led by Adrian Wood - Adrian completed his Photography MA at London College of Communication in 2009.
 He has exhibited internationally, including Victoria & Albert Museum, (London) Aperture Gallery (NYC, USA,) and Musee de Elysee (Switzerland).
 He has recently completed a project for the Photographers Gallery working with performance artists French Mottershead and is included in the recently published reGeneration 2 – Tomorrows Photographers Today (Thames and Hudson).
 He divides his practice between creating and exhibiting personal work, commissions and participatory projects in collaboration with galleries, schools and community organizations.
 Adrian currently works as a Senior Photographic Technician (Teaching and Learning) at London College of Communication.

 Mary Jennings graduated in BA Photography from Southampton Solent in 2010 and from London College of Fashion in 2016 with a Post Graduate Certificate in Art and Design Education .
 She has worked in a number of Museums and Galleries, including the National Portrait Gallery and The Geffrye Museum providing educational workshops and working with the cataloguing and researching of the permanent collections.
 Her personal practice looks at the links between history, literature and land-use, documenting and rediscovering hidden pasts in forgotten places.
 She currently works as a Photographic Technician at London College of Communication, having previously spent two years in a similar role at Central St. Martins.
+You can see her work here.

 You will also be taught by a range of guest tutors and expert practitioners.
 Previous visiting tutors on the course include: